lusaisai/FindMeGoogleIP/README.md

 Usage
 -----
-By default, it looks up google ips in US,
+By default, it looks up google ips in a random chosen country,
 ```bash
 ./findmeip.py
 ```